Film censorship in the United States: Production Code

-Some films produced outside the mainstream studio system during this time did flout the conventions of the code, such as Child Bride (1938), which featured a nude scene involving 12-year-old actress Shirley Mills.
+Some films produced outside the mainstream studio system during this time did flout the conventions of the Code, such as Child Bride (1938), which featured a nude scene involving 12-year-old actress Shirley Mills.
 Even cartoon sex symbol Betty Boop had to change from being a flapper, and began to wear an old-fashioned housewife skirt.

 In 1936, Arthur Mayer and Joseph Burstyn attempted to distribute Whirlpool of Desire, a French film originally titled Remous and directed by Edmond T. Greville.
 The legal battle lasted until November 1939, when the film was released in the U.S.

 In 1952, the U.S. Supreme Court in Joseph Burstyn, Inc. v.
 Wilson unanimously overruled its 1915 decision and held that motion pictures were entitled to First Amendment protection, so that the New York State Board of Regents could not ban "The Miracle", a short film that was one half of L'Amore (1948), an anthology film directed by Roberto Rossellini.
 Film distributor Joseph Burstyn released the film in the U.S. in 1950, and the case became known as the "Miracle Decision" due to its connection to Rossellini's film.
 That in turn reduced the threat of government regulation that justified the Production Code, and the PCA's powers over the Hollywood industry were greatly reduced.

-At the forefront of challenges to the code was director Otto Preminger, whose films violated the code repeatedly in the 1950s.
-His 1953 film The Moon is Blue, about a young woman who tries to play two suitors off against each other by claiming that she plans to keep her virginity until marriage, was the first film since the pre-code Hollywood days to use the words "virgin", "seduce" and "mistress", and was released without a certificate of approval.
+At the forefront of challenges to the Production Code was director Otto Preminger, whose films violated the Code repeatedly in the 1950s.
+His 1953 film The Moon is Blue, about a young woman who tries to play two suitors off against each other by claiming that she plans to keep her virginity until marriage, was the first film since the pre-code Hollywood days to use the words "virgin", "seduce", and "mistress", and was released without a certificate of approval.
 Preminger later made The Man with the Golden Arm (1955), which portrayed the prohibited subject of drug abuse, and Anatomy of a Murder (1959) which dealt with rape.
 Preminger's films were direct assaults on the authority of the Production Code and, since they were successful, hastened its abandonment.

 In 1954, Joseph Breen retired and Geoffrey Shurlock was appointed as his successor.
-Variety noted "a decided tendency towards a broader, more casual approach" in the enforcement of the code.
+Variety noted "a decided tendency towards a broader, more casual approach" in the enforcement of the Code.

-Billy Wilder's Some Like It Hot (1959) and Alfred Hitchcock's Psycho (1960) were also released without a certificate of approval due to their themes and became box office hits, further weakening the code's authority.
+Billy Wilder's Some Like It Hot (1959) and Alfred Hitchcock's Psycho (1960) were also released without a certificate of approval due to their themes and became box office hits, further weakening the Code's authority.